-This report presents the 2022-23 Statement of Accounts for Bridgend County Borough Council (the Council).
-It sets out the Council's financial performance for the past year and is prepared in accordance with the Chartered Institute of Public Finance and Accountancy's (CIPFA's) Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.
-The Council produces its Statement of Accounts to explain the Council's finances, to give assurance that public money is properly accounted for, and that the Council is operating on a financially secure basis.
-The accounts must provide a 'true and fair' view of the Council's financial position as at 31 March 2023, and of its income and expenditure for the year then ending.
+Bridgend County Borough Council's Statement of Accounts provides a record of the Council's financial position for the year.
+The Council produces its Statement of Accounts to explain the Council's finances, to give assurance that public money has been properly accounted for, and that the financial standing of the Council is on a secure basis.
+The Statement of Accounts must provide a 'true and fair' view of the Council's financial position as at 31 March 2024, and of its income and expenditure for the 2023-24 financial year.
+When preparing these accounts consideration is given to the materiality of information.
+The Council's materiality level is in the region of £4.5 million and any notes to the accounts below this value, which are not statutorily required, and where the Council believes they do not aid understanding, have been excluded.